anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

   RFC6775:

 --- abstract
+This document extends the work of Bootstrapping Remote Secure Key Infrastructures (BRSKI) by replacing the Circuit-proxy between Pledge and Registrar by a stateless/stateful constrained Join Proxy.
+The constrained Join Proxy is a mesh neighbor of the Pledge and can relay a DTLS session originating from a Pledge with only link-local addresses to a Registrar which is not a mesh neighbor of the Pledge.

 This document defines a protocol to securely assign a Pledge to a domain, represented by a Registrar, using an intermediary node between Pledge and Registrar.
 This intermediary node is known as a "constrained Join Proxy".
 An enrolled Pledge can act as a constrained Join Proxy.

-This document extends the work of Bootstrapping Remote Secure Key Infrastructures (BRSKI) by replacing the Circuit-proxy between Pledge and Registrar by a stateless/stateful constrained Join Proxy.
-It relays join traffic from the Pledge to the Registrar.

 --- middle

 # Introduction